A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Applications

 \section{Applications}

-In this section we compute the asymptotic efficiencies of the tests described in Section~\ref{graph2tests} using Theorem~\ref{ASYME} and Corollary~\ref{ASYMEundirected}.
-Other necessary conditions under which the different assumptions in Theorem~\ref{ASYME} hold will also be discussed.
+In this section we compute the asymptotic efficiencies of the tests described in Section~\ref{graph2tests}, under the Euclidean distance, using Theorem~\ref{ASYME} and Corollary~\ref{ASYMEundirected}.
+Extensions and generalizations which can be used to construct locally efficient tests are also discussed.